 Genetics may play a role in how long kratom can stay in the body.

 Kratom takes effect faster when taken with a high-fat meal, leading to quicker absorption and less time to reach peak effectiveness.
+Similar to most other drugs, the use of kratom on an empty stomach may cause its effects to be amplified.
 Proper hydration can affect how long it takes the body to eliminate kratom through urination.

 The available research on the long-term effect of kratom use does not yet provide adequate guidance.
 However, enough data exists to confirm that abuse can occur.
 Mayo Clinic considers the herbal extract from an evergreen tree in Southeast Asia as unsafe.
 Any substance that provides the types of relief that users of kratom believe it does can lead to addiction.
 No matter the substance of choice, the signs of becoming addicted have certain symptoms in common.